Arjun-B-J/Minnal-BitTorrent-Client-MBTC/README.md

 # Minnal-BitTorrent-Client-MBTC
-An attempt to build a bittorrent client using python :)
+An attempt to build a BitTorrent client using python :)